tobst96/Mission-Chief-Bot/README.md

 ## Accessing the bot

-The bot is exclusively now being delivered via the [Mission Chief Bot Website](https://missionchiefbot.com/) any walkthroughs, guides etc will be there.
+The bot is exclusively now being delivered via the [Mission Chief Bot Website](https://missionchiefbot.com/)

 The docs can also be found via the [Mission Chief Bot Docs](https://docs.missionchiefbot.com/) any walkthroughs, guides etc will be there.

 ## Supported Servers